waltoto/inap.github.io/index.md

 ## Actors/Directors relations

-What interesting findings and fun facts about the career of actors have we uncovered.
+What interesting findings and fun facts about the career of actors have we covered.
 But enough talking about actors, they already have enough glory.
 We only think about them when we think about movies and it is quite natural as we literally see them for 2 hours straight.
 However, a movie is not only made with people on the screen.
 A lot of people are working on it in the shadow.
 Indeed, if a movie is made, it is because someone had an idea for a script and a will to create something.
-This person is the *director*, the pillar of every movie.
+This person is the **director**, the pillar of every movie.

 ### Successful actor

 As you guessed it, this part is oriented to the directors and especially famous directors.
-The goal will be to determine the relation between *successful actors* and the *directors* and finally to determine different types of directors based on our finding.
+The goal will be to analyze the relation between **successful actors** and the **directors** and finally to identify different types of directors based on our findings.
 But before dwelling into famous and successful directors (or maybe bad directors), we must first determine the successful actors.
 This sounds easy right, when you read « successful actors », I am pretty sure a short list of names popped into your head.
-Unfortunately, we are data analyst and we need more than just a list of names, we need precise criteria that are valid and can be applied for all actors (boring right).</br>
+Unfortunately, we are data analyst and we need more than just a list of names, we need precise criteria that are valid and can be applied for all actors (*boring right !?*).

-Fortunately, the careers of actors were previously analyzed in the previous section, this helped determine the characteristics of actors.
+Fortunately, the careers of actors were previously analyzed in the previous section, this help characterise the actors.
 Later on, we created a huge network of actors.
-Their link, based on if they work on the same movie was computed.
-Finally, specific criteria to determine what is a successful actor were defined and better refined after some analysis, here is the list of them :
+The connections between actors were determined based on their participation in the same movie.
+Additionally, specific criteria for defining a successful actor were established and refined after further analysis.
+Here is the list of these criteria :
-1. Number of films : 12 movies
+1. **Minimum number of films** : 12 movies
-2. Centrality : above the average centrality of the network
+2. **Eigen-vector centrality** : above the average eigen-vector centrality of the network
-3. Ratings : above the mean ratings of their specific movie genre
+3. **Ratings** : above the mean ratings of their specific movie genre

 <div class="nxactorlanguage">
     <img src="assets/img/Alex_Plot_Graph_Random.png" style="display: block; margin: 0 auto; width: 100%;"/>
 </div>

-### Bipartite directed graph
+### Bipartite Directed Graph

 After applying this list of criteria to the original list of actors, approximately 2300 actors were labelled as successful.
 This represent less than 2% of the original number of actors (yes, not everyone is successful, sorry you had to hear that here).
 We can finally start playing with the directors of films.
-In order to determine the relevant directors with respect to these actors, a « directed bipartite graph between actors and directors » was computed.
+In order to determine the relevant directors with respect to these actors, a **directed bipartite graph** between actors and directors was computed.
 That’s a lot of complicated words for something really simple, here is the explanation :
-- Structure:
+- **Structure**:
     - Nodes represent actors and directors.
     - Directed edges flow from actors to directors.
     - An edge exists if an actor and a director have worked together.
-- Edge Weight: Represents the number of films they collaborated on.
+- **Edge Weight**: Represents the number of films they collaborated on.
-- Director Node Value: The sum of edge weights directed to each director.
+- **Director Node Value**: The sum of edge weights directed to each director.

 By creating this graph, a list of directors related to successful actors was done.
 As an image is worth a 1000 words, here are 4000 words :